We understand that being charged with an offence can be a daunting experience.

 ASIC and other regulatory bodies investigate individuals, businesses and companies to determine whether various laws have been breached.
 If you become subject to investigation, it is important that you understand your rights and obligations throughout the potentially lengthy process.
 Following investigations, serious criminal charges relating to dishonesty and negligence may arise.

 We are criminal law experts with extensive experience in investigations and trials.
 We will be with you from start to finish and aren’t afraid to stand up and ensure your rights are protected.
+Read more about white collar crime and your options, but clicking the above link.

 Get up-to-date legal advice regarding confiscation matters